zdavid4525/zdavid4525/_pages/about.md

   - /about.html
 ---

-I am an undergraduate student studying Computer Science and Statistics at the University of Toronto, where I am fortunate to be supervised by [Allan Borodin](https://www.cs.toronto.edu/~bor/){:target="_blank"}.
+I am an undergraduate student studying Computer Science at the University of Toronto, where I am fortunate to be supervised by [Allan Borodin](https://www.cs.toronto.edu/~bor/){:target="_blank"}.

 I am interested in most areas of research in computer science connected to algorithms.
-In particular, I enjoy tackling problems whose solutions may be tricky to discover but are ultimately intuitive and easy to understand and explain.
+In particular, I enjoy tackling problems whose solutions may be tricky to discover but are intuitive and easy to understand and explain.
 I am currently exploring
   - Data Structures: Perfect Hashing, Fibonacci Heaps;

 <!-- My resume is [here](files/David_Zhang_Resume.pdf).  -->